-Amy Laskin’s interest in art started at a young age.
-Her parents sought to foster her talent and enrolled her in adult classes at the Philadelphia Museum of Art at age seven.
-Every week as she pored through the museum’s vast collections the world of art captured her imagination.
-Higher artistic aspirations developed and grew as the years went on.
+Amy Laskins’ interest in art began as a child.
+Her parents sought to foster her talent and enrolled her in classes at the Philadelphia Museum of Art.
+Every week after class as she pored through the museums vast collections, the world of art captured her imagination and artistic aspirations developed exponentially.